GoogleCloudPlatform/gcsfuse/docs/troubleshooting.md

 This is an expected error for file operations unsupported in FUSE file system (details [here](https://github.com/GoogleCloudPlatform/gcsfuse/discussions/2386#discussioncomment-10417635)).

-### transport endpoint is not connected
+### Unable to mount GCS Bucket using GCS Fuse after Patching the VM is giving an error "transport endpoint is not connected".

+It is possible customer is seeing the error "transport endpoint is not connected" because if the previous mount get crashed or a mounted filesystem or device was abruptly disconnected or the mounting process fails unexpectedly, the system might not properly update its mount table.
+This leaves a "stale" entry referencing a resource that's no longer available.

 **Solution:** Run the command `mount | grep "gcsfuse"`.
 If you find any entries, unmount the corresponding directory multiple times until all the entries got clear and then try to remount the bucket.

-It might be because if a previously mounted filesystem or device crashes, is abruptly disconnected, or the mounting process fails unexpectedly, the system might not properly update its mount table.
-This leaves a "stale" entry referencing a resource that's no longer available.
+**Additional troubleshooting steps:**

+- Try to unmount and mount the mount-point using the command:
+   `umount -f /<mount point>` & `mount /<mount point>`
+- Try restarting/rebooting the VM Instance.